Want to bet? Bet Slip Explained: Understand the basic concepts!

 You also want to know what a Fold is: Each selection in your betting ticket can be referred to as a fold.
 E.g. if your Premier League slip includes Manchester United, Chelsea, Liverpool and Manchester City to win you’ve got yourself a four-fold accumulator.
 We’ve placed these 4 selections on a William Hill online betting slip to show you an example of a four-fold footy acca:

 Although the multiple bet options might be accessible through a different layout with other betting sites, you’ll still find the same types of wagers with Sun Bets, Paddy Power, Bet365 sports and so on.

 These are the forms of betting slips you’ll be able to place with bookies from the UK:

 Single: A bet placed on only one outcome.
 E.g. if a punter wagers £50 on decimal odds of 2.50 (or 6/4 fractional) and the bet wins, the bet slip will return £125, thus a £75 profit.
-Note that single bets are preferred by pro punters because they offer the best payout.
+Note that pro punters prefer single bets because they offer the best payout.

 Unable to place an accumulator bet with your bookie?
-Check if you have a bet selected that’s not available for combination; In this case you’ll have to remove one of the highlighted selections or just register with this highly recommended UK bookie.
+Check if you have a bet selected that’s not available for combination; In this case, you’ll have to remove one of the highlighted selections or register with this highly recommended UK bookie.

 Banker: A combination bet with one ore more defined selections that will be included on all betting combinations.
-All the selections that are marked as bankers must win in order for the bet slip to win.
-Punters can reduce the amount of combinations by adding bankers.
-(More Information: Find out more about System Bets)
+All the selections that are marked as bankers must be correct for the bet slip to win.
+Punters can reduce the number of combinations by adding bankers.
+(More Information: Find out more about Banker Bets)

 As you can see, multiple betting options are not as intricated as you might have thought.
 Placing a footy acca or any other kind of sports bet with multiple selections is pretty straightforward: It involves picking the outcomes you want to wager on, choosing the desired bet type and entering the stake.